jijoel/web-development-notes/laravel.md

 This will put parentheses in the correct locations, so we get the right results.

-We can also pass parameters to subqueries, like this:
+We can pass parameters to subqueries like this:

 ```
     public function scopeForNameLike($query, $first, $last)